 According to the Journal of Forensic Sciences, Norway is a European country where Kratom is either an illegal or controlled substance.

 Kratom was classified as a psychoactive substance in ordinance No. 154/2013, and thus illegal to import, export, advertise, distribute, and sell in Portugal.
 Personal possession is not currently criminalized, though possession with intent to distribute may fall into the ordinance.

 Mitragynine was classified in Malaysia, another country where the plant is indigenous, as a psychotropic substance under the Poisons Act of 1952, and is currently illegal to produce or distribute.

 According to the Journal of Forensic Sciences, Myanmar is a country where Kratom is either illegal or a control substance.

 According to the Journal of Forensic Sciences, New Zealand is a country where Kratom is either illegal or a control substance.

 Romania was made a narcotic in Romania under emergency ordinance no. 6 of February 10, 2010, prohibiting trafficking and consumption.

 Kratom was classified as an illicit drug by Slovenia in 2019, according to the Official Gazette of the Republic of Slovenia.

-There is no specific kratom regulation in the UK.
-However, the Psychoactive Substances Act’s definition of psychoactive substance, being “[a substance that] is capable of producing a psychoactive effect in a person who consumes it,” would likely include kratom, therefore making it illegal to sell, buy, produce, import and export.
-Simple possession of kratom is not covered under this legislation but possession with the intent to supply is, and the difference would be decided by a court of law.
+There is no specific Kratom regulation in the UK.
+However, the Psychoactive Substances Act’s definition of a psychoactive substance, being “[a substance that] is capable of producing a psychoactive effect in a person who consumes it,” would likely include Kratom, therefore making it illegal to sell, buy, produce, import and export.
+Simple possession of Kratom is not covered under this legislation but possession with the intent to supply is, and the difference would be decided by a court of law.